 • MBACP – Member of the BACP (British Association of Counselling and Psychotherapy)

-I trained as a psychologist in Spain and further specialised in the UK in clinical psychology, addictions and eating disorders.
+Maria Garcia trained as a psychologist in Spain and undertook further specialist training in the UK in clinical psychology, addictions and eating disorders.
 She has experience working in a variety of settings, with particular expertise in addiction treatment.

-Throughout my time in the clinical field I have learned the importance of allowing clients to grow in their own time, while holding the space for their process to take place.
-My aim is to support my clients in achieving their best possible outcome, encouraging them to develop themselves and their relationship with others.
-Accordingly, I strive to utilise my knowledge and experience to facilitate this in a productive and effective way.
+Throughout her time in the clinical field, Maria has learned the importance of allowing clients to grow in their own time while holding the space for their process to take place.
+Her aim is to support her clients in achieving their best possible outcome, encouraging them to develop themselves and their relationship with others.
+Accordingly, she strives to utilise her knowledge and experience to facilitate this in a productive and effective way.

-I follow an integrative approach, incorporating the existential-humanistic approach with the psycho dynamic and cognitive behavioural models of therapy, all underpinned by a strong relational approach, placing an emphasis on the importance of the therapeutic relationship and the need to build the trust necessary for growth.
+Maria follows an integrative approach, incorporating the existential-humanistic approach with the psychodynamic and cognitive behavioural models of therapy.
+This is all underpinned by a strongly relational approach, placing an emphasis on the importance of the therapeutic relationship and the need to build the trust necessary for growth.

-Moreover, and particularly in my work with addictions and eating disorders, I implement motivational interviewing techniques and have a flexible approach to treatment and recovery.
+Moreover, and particularly in her work with addictions and eating disorders, she implements motivational interviewing techniques and has a flexible approach to treatment and recovery.

-Finally, my training as a psychologist allows me to draw on a wide range of psychological theories in conjunction with the therapeutic approach, which is of particular interest when working with dual diagnosis (i.e., people who experience a mental health condition and a substance abuse problem simultaneously).
+Maria’s training as a psychologist allows her to draw on a wide range of psychological theories in conjunction with the therapeutic approach, which is of particular interest when working with dual diagnosis (i.e., people who experience a mental health condition and a substance abuse problem simultaneously).